 Though the ‘gift of the gab’ is a well-known saying given to salespeople, it's only a tiny part of the sales success conversations.
 Good sales managers understand that sales are made by a system, and the process followed consistently.

-A good sales manager will have the ability to develop effective sales processes that clearly define expectations for their sales team and provide a set of meaningful KPIs they can use to
+A good sales manager will have the ability to develop effective sales processes that clearly define expectations for their sales team and provide a set of meaningful KPIs they can use to manage the processes

 They Understand People And Relationships